Ensemble Opportunities at EKU

 The Symphony Orchestra meets Monday/Wednesday/Friday from 2:30-4:25pm.

 The EKU String Orchestra is a non-auditioned group for string players across the university.
 All EKU students, including non-music majors, are encouraged to participate.
 Previous experience in high school is desirable.
 The group presents two concerts per semester featuring the finest string literature.

 The String Orchestra meets Tuesday/Thursday from 2:00-3:15pm.

-The EKU choir program as a strong and vibrant group of ensemble opportunites for majors and non-majors alike, conducted by Dr. Richard Waters.
+The EKU choir program as a strong and vibrant group of ensemble opportunites for majors and non-majors alike, conducted by Dr. Richard Waters and Dr. Jill Campbell.
 All EKU students, including non-music majors, are encouraged to participate.
 Previous experience in high school is desirable.
 The groups typically present two concerts per semester.
 University Singers is the large auditioned choir, performing a variety of literature, including choral masterworks.
 EnCor (women) and Koros (men) are the non-auditioned ensembles open to all majors.
 EKU Opera is an auditioned chamber ensemble that presents a full stage production each spring, and Ekos is the School of Music's auditioned a cappella ensemble.

 University Singers meets Monday/Wednesday/Friday from 2:30-4:25pm

 Ekos meets Tuesday/Thursday from 5:00-5:50pm

 The EKU Guitar Ensemble regularly performs at festivals where they have shared the stage with virtuoso such as William Kanengiser and The Los Angeles Guitar Quartet.
 Guitar ensembles are under the direction of Dr. Dennis Davis.
 The EKU Guitar Program is very forward thinking and embraces contemporary styles of guitar along side established traditional styles and genres that, without doubt, define and formulate the instrument's fundamental core and most essential techniques.